-The management agreement sets out the terms upon which the managers, including Charles Taylor & Co.
-(Ireland) Ltd. provide management services to Standard Club.
+The management agreement sets out the terms upon which the managers provide management services to Standard Club.
+The management agreement was amended in 2020 to accommodate the transition to the new operating model in August 2021.

 The services provided by the managers are subject to a Service Level Agreement (SLA) which forms part of, and is subject to, the Management Agreement.
-The SLA sets out the key performance indicators (KPI's) for

-Standard Club's success, including tonnage, premium income, free reserves, underwriting result, investment result, financial ratios, member satisfaction, and implementation of the business plan.
+The SLA sets out the key performance indicators (KPI's) for Standard Club's success, including tonnage, premium income, free reserves, underwriting result, investment result, financial ratios, member satisfaction, and implementation of the business plan.

-In addition, the managers' performance is assessed with regards to delivery against approximately 50 service requirements, and with regards to management costs.
+In addition, the managers' performance is assessed with regards to delivery against approximately fifty service requirements, and with regards to management costs.